Must-know Malaysia Leave Types and Overtime Pay Rates

 *The number of annual leave days is for every 12 months of continuous service with the same employer.

-Do note that a paid annual leave day would require the company to pay the employee by his/her ordinary rate of pay.
+Take note that a paid annual leave day would require the company to pay the employee by their ordinary rate of pay.

 If an employee has not completed 12 months of continuous work with the same employer, his entitlement to annual leave should be calculated in direct proportion to the number of completed months of service